A Closed Queueing Maintenance Network with Two Batch Policies: Concluding Remarks

 \section{Concluding Remarks}

-This paper studies a DBSS with unusable bikes and develops a new computational method through applying the RG-factorizations of block-structured Markov processes in the closed queueing networks.
-First, we describe the DBSS with unusable bikes as a virtual closed queueing network that characterizes the bikes' failure, removing, redistribution and reuse processes under two batch policies.
+This paper studies a maintenance network and develops a new computational method by applying the RG-factorizations of block-structured Markov processes in the closed queueing network.
+First, we describe the maintenance network as a closed queueing network that characterizes the items' failure, removal, redistribution, and reuse processes under two batch policies.
 Then we show that the relative arrival rates satisfy a nonlinear routing matrix equation.
-Once the relative arrival rates are introduced to various nodes, the parking region nodes and the maintenance shop node are isolated from each other so that their Markov systems are independent of each other and they are described as the block-structured Markov processes whose stationary probability vectors can be computed by the RG-factorizations.
-Finally, we provide a more general product-form solution of the closed queueing network through extending and generalizing from simple queueing systems of the nodes to general block-structured Markov processes.
-Based on this, we provide and analyze performance measures of the DBSS with unusable bikes, and use numerical examples to verify the validity of our method and to show how the performance measures depend on some key system parameters.
+The Markov systems in any base and the maintenance shop are treated by the block-structured Markov processes whose stationary probability vectors can be computed by the RG-factorizations.
+Finally, we provide a more general product-form solution for the closed queueing network by extending and generalizing from simple queueing systems of the nodes to general block-structured Markov processes.
+Based on this, we provide performance measures of the maintenance network with failed items.

-To the best of our knowledge, this paper is the first to apply queueing networks in the study of DBSSs with unusable bikes.
-Therefore, we hope that our methodology and results given in this paper are applicable to analysis of more general DBSSs with unusable bikes.
-Along the research line, there are still a number of interesting directions for future research:

-\begin{itemize} \item In the DBSS with unusable bikes, it is interesting to develop periodic policies both for removing the unusable bikes and redistributing the repaired bikes;

-\item developing new algorithms both for solving the nonlinear matrix equation satisfied by the relative arrival rates, and for performance analysis of the DBSS with unusable bikes;

-\item studying periodic arrival processes of users in the DBSS with unusable bikes in order to observe the influence of the morning or evening peak on performance of the DBSS; and